 All considered, it was a very special tour unlike anything else we’ve done on our travels.

-Tip for booking: if visiting in the summer months between December and February, it’s a good idea to book your tour in advance.
+Tip for booking: it’s a good idea to book tours in advance, especially if visiting in the summer months between December and February.
 Outside the summer season it’s usually possible to book on the day (our trip was in August, and we secured our places with just a couple of hours’ notice).
 The Turisme Migrantes stargazing experience includes a night portrait (like ours above!).

 Try your hand at astrophotography